Fj00/CEL/README.md

 Variants of words are only included if they are common enough.

 Letters from the Greek alphabet have been included for completeness, regardless of commonality.
 Letters from the Hebrew alphabet have been omitted.
 However, spellings of letters from the English alphabet have also been omitted since they aren't typically spelled out in writing.
-Greek letters typically are treated as uncountable nouns, however a few have auxiliary definitions that require inflections, such as DELTA(S).
+Greek letters typically are treated as uncountable nouns, however a few have auxiliary definitions that require inflections, ALPHA(S), BETA(S), DELTA(S).

 Elements 1-103 in the periodic table are all included for completeness.
 Elements 104-118 are all theoretical and in most cases have been synthesized in only very small quantities.
+In addition, all have been recently named, therefore they are not included.

 Agent nouns (-ER, -OR, -IST) are avoided, unless they are significantly common, or a profession, machine or tool.

-Favored simple plurals with -ES or -S over more obscure plurals
+Favored simple plurals with -ES or -S over more obscure plurals.

 Only major currencies are included, DOLLAR(S), EURO(S), [Swiss] FRANC(S), POUND(S), YEN.
 PESO(S) is also included due to commonality.